-We have utilized the plans within the Rood report to establish the size parameters for the drain and the details to be used in establishing the new bridge culvert installation.
-We have also used this report to establish the drain profile grades, and to assist us in establishing the design grade for the subject farm access bridge installation.
-The Schedule of Assessment in the latest drainage report was used as a guide to establish the upstream watershed area and flows to be used in the design of the bridge.
+We also referred to the February 9th and May 17th, 1994 reports and plans by Nick Peralta, P.Eng., for the updated maintenance schedule and apportionment, and the January 27th, 2023 report and plans by Gerard Rood, P.Eng., for the disconnection from the Little Drain to help in establishing the watershed.
+We have utilized the plans within the Armstrong report to establish the size parameters for the drain and the details to be used in establishing the replacement bridge culvert installation.
+We have also used this report to establish the drain profile grades, and to assist us in establishing the design grade for the subject private access bridge replacement installation.
+The Schedule of Assessment and updates in the latest drainage reports were used as a guide to establish the upstream watershed area and flows to be used in the design of the bridge.